 Participation in intensive exercise programmes and competitive sport should be considered on an individual basis, after full evaluation of the disease characteristics and risk determinants.
-Specifically, conditions that reasonably represent absolute contraindications for sport participation include: 1) symptoms, particularly unheralded syncope; 2) previous history of aborted SCD/CA; 3) exercise induced ventricular tachycardia; 4) high ESC 5-year risk score (7) and 5) documentation of a significant increase in LV outflow gradient (> 50 mm Hg) and/or abnormal blood pressure response with exercise.
+Specifically, conditions that reasonably represent absolute contraindications for sport participation include: 1) symptoms, particularly unheralded syncope; 2) previous history of aborted SCD/CA; 3) exercise induced ventricular tachycardia; 4) high ESC 5-year risk score (7) and 5) documentation of a significant increase in LV outflow gradient (> 50 mm Hg) and 6) abnormal blood pressure response to exercise.

-Following comprehensive explanation of the disease characteristics, risk factors and potential outcomes, assuring that a reasonable understanding and agreement has been reached between the athlete and the physician, it seems reasonable that athletes with mild clinical expressions of HCM and low risk profile may be allowed to participate in most competitive sports.
+Following comprehensive explanation of the disease characteristics, risk factors and potential outcomes and assuring that a reasonable understanding and agreement has been reached between the athlete and the physician, it seems reasonable that adult athletes with mild clinical expressions of HCM and low risk profile may be allowed to participate in all competitive sports, with exception of those where syncope may have be associated with harm or death (see Figure 1).
 Such athletes should be reviewed annually to assess symptoms and changes in risk profile.

-This recommendation should be viewed in the context of the cultural and customary medical care and should not override the existing medical and legal boundaries existing in the different countries.
+This recommendation should be viewed in the context of the cultural and customary medical care in place and should not override the existing medical and legal boundaries existing in the different countries.

 (Class IIb; Level of Evidence C).